AdobeDocs/release-notes.en/current.md

 +++Release notes and documentation

-2025.08.15 updates:

-* Insights for text attributes
-* Insights template improvements
-* Generate multi-language content with brand validation
-* Video asset support on templates
-* Activate experience improvements
-* Use the same role in multiple text fields
-* New Firefly image generation models supported
-* Out-of-the-box translation for email

-See [2025.08.15 - Release notes](https://experienceleague.adobe.com/en/docs/genstudio-for-performance-marketing/user-guide/release-notes#latest) for GenStudio for Performance Marketing
+See [2025.09.11 - Release notes](https://experienceleague.adobe.com/en/docs/genstudio-for-performance-marketing/user-guide/release-notes#latest) for GenStudio for Performance Marketing

 ### New tutorials for GenStudio for Performance Marketing {#genstudio-tutorials}